yaamurozturk/CRA/README.md

-# Ongoing work: Citations to retracted articles (CRA) Analysis Tool for Post Publication Peer Review
+Citations to retracted articles (CRA) Analysis Tool for Post Publication Peer Review

+Disclaimer: This is an ongoing work which will be updated regularly.

 Contributors: Yagmur Ozturk, Tiziri Terkmani, Qinyue Liu , Cyril Labbé